ElyasBinothman/mission-quizify/README.md

 3. Make your changes and commit them (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Credits/Acknowledgments

-- Special thanks to the developers of Streamlit, Chromadb, Langchain, and PyPDF for their excellent libraries.

-## Contact Information

-For questions or support, please open an issue in this repository or contact the project maintainer at [your-email@example.com].